SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/apache.md

 You can follow the below steps to set a remotely managed OpenTelemetry collector and push Source Template to it.

-### Step 1: Set up remotely managed Otel collector
+### Step 1: Set up remotely managed OpenTelemetry collector

 import CollectorInstallation from '../../../../reuse/apps/opentelemetry/collector-installation.md';